jaiminmoslake7020/react-typing-text/README.md

-# 2024-07-23 React Component Package
+# React Component Package
-It is a package that contains reusable React component which is built with TailwindCSS and TypeScript.
+It is a package that contains reusable React component which is built with Styled-Components, React and TypeScript.
 This package allows a typing text animation feature.

 ## Installation